Plainfield parents, students rally to demand return to in-person learning as Will Co. struggles with positivity rate

-The demonstrators stood with signs along Lincoln Highway, and said the Plainfield School District 202's efforts to keep people safe is actually harming children.
+Several dozen Plainfield students and parents rallied with signs along Lincoln Highway, and said the efforts to keep people safe is actually harming children.

 RELATED: Hinsdale Central students say remote learning is a threat to their health